aimms/function-reference/predefined-identifiers/language-related-identifiers/allmatrixmanipulationprogrammingtypes.rst

 .. note::

-    Element parameters into the set ``AllMatrixManipulationDirections`` can be used as the *type* argument of the :aimms:func:`GMP::Instance::SetMathematicalProgrammingType` function.
+    Element parameters into the set :aimms:set:`AllMatrixManipulationDirections` can be used as the *type* argument of the :aimms:func:`GMP::Instance::SetMathematicalProgrammingType` function.

 .. seealso::